hallzy/gitprint-download/README.md

 If a second argument is not provided when using the filename and no URL, then it defaults to whatever branch you currently have checked out.

+Full file paths can be used.
+You do not need to be in the same location as the file you are downloading.
+The pdf file however will be in the same directory as the source file.

-This script also cannot download a converted file from a private repo.
+This script cannot download a converted file from a private repo.
 This is because gitprint does not support this at this time.

 ###Examples